Bullet Club: Formation; Prince Devitt's leadership (2013–2014)

 A.J.
-Styles era (2014–2016)
+Styles's leadership (2014–2016)

+2014

 Later at Invasion Attack 2014, American wrestler A.J.
 Styles debuted as the newest member of Bullet Club, attacking IWGP Heavyweight Champion Kazuchika Okada.
 Styles, who knew Okada from their days working together for the Total Nonstop Action Wrestling (TNA) promotion, claimed that Okada was still the same "young boy" (rookie) he had known in TNA and asserted himself as the next challenger for his title.
-Following Invasion Attack 2014, with Styles still working a full schedule on the American independent circuit and only booked to work NJPW's larger events, Anderson was positioned as the new leader of Bullet Club.
-However, Styles was considered the leader of the ROH version of Bullet Club, a role which was also given to him by NJPW by the end of 2015.
-Styles, however, has maintained that he was never the leader as, according to him, the group "[did not] follow anybody".
+Following Invasion Attack 2014, Styles was still working a full schedule on the American independent circuit and only booked to work NJPW's larger events.
+Styles has maintained that he was never the leader as, according to him, the group "[did not] follow anybody", making him an unofficial leader.
 On May 3 at Wrestling Dontaku 2014, Styles defeated Okada to become the new IWGP Heavyweight Champion, when Yujiro Takahashi turned on Okada and the Chaos stable and jumped to Bullet Club, becoming its first Japanese member.
 With Bullet Club capturing NJPW's top title, while also holding both of its tag team titles, and adding new members, this was billed as a "rebirth" for the stable, which was celebrating its one-year anniversary during the event.

 Later in the month, Bullet Club took part in NJPW's North American tour, produced in collaboration with ROH.
 The Young Bucks, who entered the tour as both the IWGP Junior Heavyweight and ROH World Tag Team Champions, lost the latter title to reDRagon (Bobby Fish and Kyle O'Reilly) on May 17, ending their two-month reign in their first defense.
 Meanwhile, their seven-month reign as the IWGP Junior Heavyweight Tag Team Champions ended on June 21 at Dominion 6.21, where they were defeated by the Time Splitters in their sixth defense.
 Later that same event, Bad Luck Fale defeated Shinsuke Nakamura to become the new IWGP Intercontinental Champion.
 On June 29, Yujiro Takahashi brought another title over to the Bullet Club, when he defeated Tomohiro Ishii with help from his stablemates for the NEVER Openweight Championship.
 With the win, Bullet Club had won every title in NJPW, now simultaneously holding all four of its heavyweight titles.